 An application to the Benedictine M.B.A.
 Program will be considered ready when the following items have been received: - 1.
 A completed application form. - 2.
-A non-refundable application fee. - Official transcripts from all previous colleges attended.
-All students must have a conferred baccalaureate degree from an accredited institution prior to starting the M.B.A. program.
+A non-refundable application fee. - 3.
+Official transcripts from all previous colleges attended.
+All students must have a conferred baccalaureate degree from a regionally accredited institution prior to starting the M.B.A. program.
 The student should request that all transcripts, including any from Benedictine University, be mailed directly to the Graduate Admissions Office at Benedictine University. - 4.
 Minimum cumulative grade point average of 2.75.
-If a student's cumulative GPA fall below the minimum required for admission the student may be required to meet with the M.B.A.
-Program Director to discuss options. - 5.
+If a student's cumulative GPA fall below the minimum required for admission the student may be required to meet with the M.B.A. program director to discuss options. - 5.
 Two letters of reference from persons who know the applicant from a professional or academic perspective. - 6.
 A one-page statement of educational and career goals. - 7.
 Resume which includes chronological work history. - 8.
-Interview with the M.B.A.
-Program Director, at the director's discretion. - 9.
+Interview with the M.B.A. program director, at the director's discretion. - 9.
 Test scores.

 Applicants having a cumulative GPA of 3.2 or better may be waived from the GMAT requirement.
 Applicants wishing to apply for a GMAT waiver, but who do not have a GPA of 3.2 or better, may be considered pending successful completion of a specified quantitative and/or qualitative course.
-Many factors are weighed in assessing an applicant: there is no set admission formula and no predetermined cut-off point for test scores.
+Many factors are weighed in assessing an applicant.
+There is no set admission formula and no predetermined cut-off point for test scores.
 Applicants who have not completed college algebra within the past seven years may be required to demonstrate math proficiency or participate in a math refresher course, MBA 400 Math Review.
 M.B.A.
 Concentrations Accounting:

 This concentration provides the skills and knowledge necessary for accounting positions in a variety of settings.
-The accounting option includes courses that will prepare students for the Certified Public Accountant (CPA) or Certified Managerial Accountant (CMA) examinations and for a variety of positions in corporate accounting.
+The Accounting option includes courses that will prepare students for the Certified Public Accountant (CPA) or Certified Managerial Accountant (CMA) examinations and for a variety of positions in corporate accounting.
 Students who successfully complete certificates in Accounting will fulfill this concentration.
-You may earn this concentration by selecting 12 or more credits from the list below:

-MBA 504 Corporate Accounting Theory and Practice I (4)

-MBA 506 Corporate Accounting Theory and Practice II (4)

-MBA 512 Federal Income Taxation (4)

-MBA 513 Auditing Theory and Practice (4)

-MBA 515 Advanced Accounting (4)

-MBA 545 Business Law (4)

-MBA 603 Cost Analysis, Profit Planning and Control (4)

-MBA 604 Theory and Practice of Financial Reporting (4)

-MBA 605 Tax Influences on Decision Making (4)

-MBA 606 Forensic Accounting (4)

-MBA 607 Fraud Examination (4)

-MBA 608 Fraud and the Legal Environment (4)

-MBA 609 Computer Fraud (4)

-MBA 614 Auditing and Assurance I (4)

-MBA 615 Auditing and Assurance II (4)

-MBA 616 Information Systems Auditing (4)

-MBA 617 Internal Auditing (4)

-MBA 620 International Accounting (4)

-Business Law:
+You may earn this concentration by selecting 12 or more quarter credit hours from the list below: MBA 504 Corporate Accounting Theory and Practice I (4) MBA 506 Corporate Accounting Theory and Practice II (4) MBA 512 Federal Income Taxation (4) MBA 513 Auditing Theory and Practice (4) MBA 515 Advanced Accounting (4) MBA 545 Business Law (4) MBA 603 Cost Analysis, Profit Planning and Control (4) MBA 604 Theory and Practice of Financial Reporting (4) MBA 605 Tax Influences on Decision Making (4)